HediF/bcgdv-challenge/README.md

 `GlobalConstants`: Contains constants that are used for several UI elements `server.js`: Express server in order to fetch the weather data using the OpenWeatherMap API key and location name / coordinates.
 This has not been directly done from the client side for security purposes.

-## Testing

-TODO

-In order to run the test, run npm test while the application is app and running, then select landingpage.js in the cypress tab that will appear.